parsehex/parsehex.github.io/docs/index.md

 -   **Customizable**: Full control over which repositories to display.
 -   **Fast**: Built with modern web technologies for optimal performance.
 -   **Free**: Hosted on GitHub Pages with no additional costs.

+## Motivation

+Creating and maintaining a portfolio website can be a time-consuming task -- one that I personally push to the back burner often.
+I built PD Gallery to solve that problem by using a GitHub profile to populate the site.